-A summary of the latest economic profile (February 2017) follows.
-The full report can be accessed here.
+A summary of the latest economic profile (January 2020) follows.
+The full report can be accessed from here.

 A Productive Region

-- Population projections indicate that the population of the Capricorn Coast and Rockhampton area in 2036 is expected to increase to 161,142 persons.
+- Population projections indicate that the population of the Capricorn Coast and Rockhampton area in 2041 is projected to increase to 159,893 persons.

-- The mean taxable income of taxpayers in the Capricorn Coast and Rockhampton area for the 2009/10 financial year was $56,700.
+- The average total personal income in the Capricorn Coast and Rockhampton area for the 2016/17 financial year was $59,925.

 back to top